 Mr Anthony Dixon has received complaints about his procedures as well as inappropriate comments to patients

-The deadline for patients who believe they have been injured as a result of mesh implant surgery performed by Mr Anthony Dixon on the NHS has been extended to Friday 28 June 2019.
+The deadline for patients who believe they have been injured as a result of mesh implant surgery performed by Mr Tony Dixon on the NHS has been extended to Friday 28 June 2019.

-More than 85 people have turned to Thompsons Solicitors for legal help after surgical procedures by Mr Dixon, a consultant colorectal surgeon left them in excruciating pain and suffering additional medical complications.
+More than 90 people have turned to Thompsons Solicitors for legal help after surgical procedures by Tony Dixon, a consultant colorectal surgeon left them in excruciating pain and suffering additional medical complications.

 "We are looking into medical negligence claims; mostly for the mesh procedure rectopexy and another called STARR, at a private hospital, NHS Southmead Hospital as well as Frenchay Hospital, all in Bristol."

-Madeleine Pinschof, medical negligence expert and the national mesh coordinator for Thompsons Solicitors said: “We are acting for more than 85 clients operated on by Mr Dixon who are in worse pain now than they were before the surgery none of whom were adequately warned of the complications that could arise.
+Madeleine Pinschof, medical negligence expert and the national mesh coordinator for Thompsons Solicitors said: “We are acting for more than 90 clients operated on by Dr Tony Dixon who are in worse pain now than they were before the mesh surgery none of whom were adequately warned of the complications that could arise.

 “We are looking into medical negligence claims; mostly for the mesh procedure rectopexy and another called STARR, at a private hospital, NHS Southmead Hospital as well as Frenchay Hospital, all in Bristol.

 “As the solicitor co-ordinating mesh claims across the firm it amazes me that here, once again, the NHS has moved swiftly on complaints whilst the private hospitals Tony Dixon worked at have been slow to react.
 In our view, regardless of where the patient was treated – NHS or private - the same standards of governance and safety should apply.”